***UPDATE: 1inch v2 Limit Orders now support Permit 712 - signed token approvals! Now you can create completely gas-less orders, with these tokens.

 Here are a few:

 There are insufficient funds in the wallet to fulfill the order.
-If a limit order is placed and the funds are moved, it will remain unfulfilled.
+If a limit order is placed and the funds are moved, it will remain active, but unfilled.

 Why can't I view my limit order?